 BRITISH VIRGIN ISLANDS

 One of the parties is required to be in the BVI 3 days before applying for a Special License to be married.
 Fees are $110 (in BVI postage stamps): $50 (in BVI stamps) for those residents for 15 days or more.
-Proof of identity and proof of marital status are also required (certified copies of decree absolute for divorced spouses or death certificate for deceased spouse).
+Proof of identity and proof of marital status is also required (certified copies of decree absolute for divorced spouses or death certificate for deceased spouse).
 If you require other details, write to: Registrar’s Office, PO Box 418, Road Town, Tortola, British Virgin Islands or phone 284-494-3701.

-ST. MAARTEN / ST MARTIN
+ST. MAARTEN / ST. MARTIN

 Residency must be established (one year) prior to marriage.
 Must present proof of citizenship such as a valid passport or birth certificate, and proof of divorce, if applicable.
 One partner must have resided in the French West Indies for at least 30 days prior to the application for a license.
 A “Bulletin de Marriage” is delivered at the ceremony.
 No fees.
 Surrounding islands with the same requirements: Saba, St. Eustatius.

 Both parties must stay at least 2 days on the island before marriage and pay a fee of US$284.
 Documents: Birth certificate and passport.
 Divorce papers or death certificate if applicable.